djalbat/easy-mobile/README.md

 ## Usage

-Two mixins are provided, one for touch functionality and one for full-screen functionality.
+Two mixins are provided, one for the touch functionality and one for the full-screen functionality.
 They should be assigned to the class's prototype in the usual manner.
 In order to make use of the mixins, call their associated enable and disable functions when mounting and unmounting.

+The following listing gives an example of touch mixin usage:

 ```
 import { Element } from "easy";